 In 1878 was in the wine-growing community Neumagen-Drohn (area Bernkastel.
-Moselle ) the stone tower for the grave of a wealthy wine merchant from around 220 AD as part of the foundations of a fort complex.
+Moselle ) the stone essay for the grave of a wealthy wine merchant from the time around 220 after Christ as part of the foundations of a fort complex found.
 The ship reminds it in some aspects of a warship.
 The bow is designed as a ram, the Steven are provided with dragon's heads.
 The wine ship shows six oarsmen, two helmsmen and 22 oars.
 The illustrated four large barrels were probably used for the transport of Moselle wine and are also a sign of the already in Roman times significant viticulture culture of the Moselland.
-On the basis of these findings and other wine motif finds, the community is referred to as the "oldest wine town in Germany".
+On the basis of these findings and other wine motif finds, the community is referred to as "oldest wine town in Germany".

 The original is now in the Rheinisches Landesmuseum Trier.
 A casting is located at the Peterskapelle in Neumagen-Dhron itself.
-Since September 30, 2007, there is a wooden replica (STELLA NOVIOMAGI, Latin for Stern Neumagens) with 22 oars and engine in the port of Neumagen-Dhron.
+Since 30 September 2007 is a wooden replica (Stella Noviomagi, Latin for star Neumagens) with 22 oars and engine in the port of Neumagen-Dhron.
 It is 17.95 meters long, 4.20 meters wide and 3.90 meters high with a curb weight of 14 tons.
 The ship was made by apprentices of the Chamber of Crafts Trier.
 The ship can be chartered by groups and rowed if necessary.
 Otherwise, it is powered by two 55 hp diesel engines.
 See also below Ancient wines,